cloudsolver/aws-soa/atoms/KMS.md

 4. Create a volume from the snapshot.

 ### Key Policies

+#Question What should you use to control access to your KMS CMKs?
+Use KMS Key Policies.
+Not KMS IAM Policy.

 - Default Key Policy
 	- Created automatically
 	- Complete access to the key to the creator of the key policy and account root user = Entire AWS account